Alpargata/dataprocesses/README.md

 ## Why are we interested?
 We think this climate change is one of the most important problems in our society; in the present and near future.
 As young people, we are very concerned about it.
-We think that technology and specially data science can be very useful to identify the causes, the consequences and reduce global warming.
+We believe that technology and specially data science can be very useful to identify the causes, the consequences and reduce global warming.
 As this is a wide topic, there are a lot of public and varied data available in the internet that we can explore: global temperatures, CO2 emissions, biodiversity, energy production, mobility, etc.
 Due to all this, we think that it is a really interesting domain to tackle with this project.

 ## Examples of data driven projects
 It is expectable that many people and organizations are working with data to address this issue.
 We can find some examples: